By Paolo von Schirach –

 Problem: high cost

-The big fly in the ointment in all this was and is that shale oil is a high cost, low margin business.
-And this is a problem.
-Indeed, mostly on account of a mature, abundantly supplied global energy market, crude prices are now historically low, while many if not most US players in this shale oil sector are over leveraged, and do not make much money.
+The big fly in the ointment in all this was and is that shale oil extraction is a high cost, low margin business.
+And this is a big problem.
+Indeed, mostly on account of a mature, abundantly supplied global energy market, crude prices are now historically low, while many if not most US players in this shale oil sector are over leveraged, while they do not make much money by selling oil at such low prices.

 In fact, some do not make any money at all.
 Given relatively high operating costs, low oil prices and large debt burdens, the sheer survival of many American small and medium energy companies was highly questionable before the crisis of 2020 began.
 For these reasons, the energy sector was not very attractive to average investors.
 Indeed, even in the context of a very robust stock market in 2019, oil stocks were the worst performers.